U.S. spending bill expands carbon tax credit, boosting oil producers

 EOR increases a producer’s costs, but because EOR wells pump consistently for decades, their value over time can exceed shale wells, whose production quickly tapers off.

-Oxy has not published anticipated savings from the tax credit’s expansion, and Wall Street analysts who track the company have not offered any estimates.
+Oxy has not published anticipated financial benefits from the tax credit’s expansion, and Wall Street analysts who track the company have not offered any estimates.
 But partly because of its carbon operations, Oxy was able to raise its dividend during the oil price downturn from 2014 to 2016.